ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

    - ARBO VSAM File.
 Contains customer configuration data.
    - Ancillary files.
 Statistics, logs, tracing etc.

-Normally, Virtel runs as a started task.
-Multiple instances of Virtel can be run on the same LPAR.
-Virtel can run within a SYSPLEX environment, benefiting from the load balancing services that such environments provide.
+Virtel normally runs as a started task on the mainframe.
+Multiple instances of Virtel can be run on the same LPAR and can run within a SYSPLEX environment, benefiting from the load balancing services that such environments provide.
 See the Virtel Installation manual for a full description of the Virtel mainframe requirements.
 Virtel can also be run as a batch process, providing a "batch" service between external servers.
 See the section :ref:`Virtel Batch <#_V457UG_virtel_batch>` or the Virtel Connectivity Manual for further information on running Virtel in batch.

-Like any other web page server Virtel responds to an incoming URL targeted at any one of the TCPIP ports Virtel is listening on.
+Like any other web page servers Virtel responds to an incoming URL and serves template pages.
+The URL targets one of the TCPIP ports that Virtel is listening on.
 The URL will identify the IP address of the z/OS environment, and the port address will target the Virtel Instance.
 The pathname and parameters of the URL will identify the Virtel Transaction that will be used to process the URL request.
-An example is shown below.
+A URL example is shown below.
 This is a URL requesting a connection to a CICS application called SPCICS.
 SPCICS is the name of the Virtel transaction that will deal with the request.
-The pathname "/w2h/WEB2AJAX.htm" identifies a Virtel 3270 template that will be used to support the conversion between 3270 data-stream and HTML presentations.
+The pathname "/w2h/WEB2AJAX.htm" identifies a Virtel 3270 template that will be used to support the transaction, providing the framework to convert between 3270 data-stream and HTML presentations.

 ::